Monte Cristo Range by Kurt Kuznicki

 This entire area is now seriously threatened

-- The Esmeralda Seven solar energy project is a proposed 62,300 acre industrial development in the middle of our proposed ACEC.
-We analyzed the Draft Environmental Impact Statement (EIS) for this project and prepared extensive comments in October in partnership with numerous other organizations and the Walker River Tribe.
+- The Esmeralda 7 solar energy project is a proposed 62,300 acre industrial development in the middle of our proposed ACEC.
+We analyzed the Draft Environmental Impact Statement (EIS) for this project and prepared extensive comments in October of 2024 in partnership with numerous other organizations and the Walker River Tribe.
+We are still waiting for the release of the BLM's final EIS for this horrible project.
+When it is released we will file a protest and then be prepared to litigate once more to protect these landscapes.

 - BLM’s Westwide Solar Preliminary Environmental Impact Statement (PEIS) identified more than 40% of Esmeralda County, including most of the proposed ACEC, as open to future solar energy development.
 We prepared extensive comments on this PEIS as well.